CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

         '0xC9332fdCB1C491Dcc683bAe86Fe3cb70360738BC'
         ```

-### `rate_write` (what does this do? what is it used for?)
+### `rate_write`
 !!! description "`MonetaryPolicy.rate_write() -> uint256:`"

-    what does this do? link snekmate regarding exp?

-    !!! warning
-        This function can only be called by the `admin` of the contract.
+    When adding a new market via the factory contract, it calls this function to check if the MonetaryPolicy has correct ABI.

     ??? quote "Source code"